isomerpages/nparks-juronglake/_visit-us/Apply for a Permit.md

 or cause discomfort to other visitors will not be permitted.&nbsp;</p>
 <p></p>
 <p>For use of the Gardens for organised or group activities, please submit
-the application below.</p>
-<p></p>
-<p>Please note that approval of this application does not grant you exclusive
-use of shelters, lawns or any other areas in the Gardens.</p>
+the application below.
+Please note that approval of this application does not grant you exclusive use of shelters, lawns or any other areas in the Gardens.</p>
 <p></p>
 <p>Applications must be submitted at least 14 days prior to the proposed
 date of use.</p>